 Write descriptive yet concise alt text that describes the image.

 Style your alt text as it will look appealing rather than simple plain text.
 So, you can adjust the font size, font height, spacing, background color, and font color.
-For example, a stylized alt text may look like this:

 After ensuring that your emails are accessible, it is also imperative that your users understand and comprehend your emails.
 That’s where readability comes in.
 So, here are best practices to make your email more readable and understandable.